adamwulf/app-launch-guide/README.md

 # Step 4: Bulding the App

 ## Start building
 plan out roughly how long you have to build the app.
 However much time you give yourself, that's how long it'll take.
-Make sure to budget 30% for QA.
+Make sure to budget 30% of your timeline for QA.

 Purposefully decide on priority of: